 Options: So if one needs to illuminate a space with twice the dimension(s), one can either double the Throw Distance by moving the same Fixture farther away, or keep the Fixture's position the same, but exchange it for one rated at double the angle.

 Lower Light Levels: Related to the above, it should be realised that when doubling the Light Pool dimension(s), the area covered will quadruple.
 As an example, 2 X 2 metres encompasses 4 square metres; doubling this to 4 X 4 metres will then encompass 16 square metres.
 Four times the area now covered means that the light intensity will be reduced to 1/4.
-This is because the same amount of light projected by a given Fixture will be spread out to take up four times the space; that is, it will cover 16 squares instead of 4.
+This is because the same amount of light projected by a given Fixture will be spread out to cover four times the space; that is, it will cover 16 squares instead of 4.